LidiaKovac/LidiaKovac/README.md

 ### 🏋️‍♀️ In my free time...

-In my free time I do crossfit, acrobatics and sometime I game.
+In my free time I do musical performances, dance and, when time if on my side, I play videogames.
 I am currently enrolled in university for a bachelor in modern languages and cultures, which will be followed by a Digital Humanities master and, why not, a Digital Humanities doctorate.

 ---